 Perry’s Cave offers families a ton of different activities for families.
 The cave, butterfly house, mini golf, gemstone mining, maze, rock wall, antique car museum, and a snack shack will make a full day out of any trip to the Family Fun Center.
 The maze is a blast, but don’t get lost!
 On the off chance you or a family member does lose their way, head to the lookout tower.
 The staff will help lost maze-goers find their way to freedom.

 The Crystal Cave is the largest known geode in the world.
 It was found under Heineman Winery when they were digging to build a well for the place!
 Explore the geode 40 feet undergound before and then enjoy a lovely glass of adult grape juice.
-Better yet, go tour all of Ohio Wine Country.
+Better yet, go tour some Ohio wineries.